 I have been collecting and evaluating detailed metered and measured building energy performance data for 40 years.
 Collecting the data is one thing, even if done completely and correctly.
 However, evaluating the data and then making comparisons among buildings is something else.
 Buildings alone do not use energy.
 The occupants, operators, and systems do.

-locksmith nyc systems, and the metered energy use per apartment can easily vary by 2 or 3 to one, or more.
+locksmith, I know sometimes finding a quality commercial locksmith in Milwaukee can be tough, but it will keep you safe, and the metered energy use per apartment can easily vary by 2 or 3 to one, or more.
 Individually metered floors in office buildings occupied by the same company or tenant also can vary by 2 or 3 to one.

 The functions in a building can also have a major influence on building energy use.
 The presence of a laundry in a hotel or hospital can make a 25 to 50% difference in total building energy use per bed, room, or square foot compared with an identical building on the same street.